emm-jay-ahh/terminal_t1a3/README.md

 I have avoided using a requirements.txt file, my application requires Sudo privileges and the following dependencies need to be installed using Sudo

-If you have these dependencies already and the application is still not working, it may be due to the dependencies being installed but not with Sudo privileges
+I would rather the user know what is taking place when Sudo privileges are invoked.
+I think it is best the user manually installs for peace of mind and not from an automated script they may not understand.

-It is best to manually install the following dependencies with the commands supplied below
+If you have these dependencies already and the application is still not working, it may be due to the dependencies being installed but not with Sudo privileges.

 <br />